 There is a change in time perspective as people mature—from future of knowledge to immediacy of application; thus, an adult is more problem-centered than subject-centered in learning.

 Adults are mostly driven by internal motivation, rather than external motivation.

 Adults need to know the reason for learning something.2

 An important assumption of adult learning relates to accumulated life experiences as a rich resource for learning.
-Indeed, medical residency, general cardiology fellowship, and interventional ...
+Indeed, medical residency, general cardiology fellowship, ...